-Nelson empathized with others who may find themselves in the same situation, noting that she’s seen it happen to other transfolk, “fat women who are owning it,” and interracial Asian couples.
+Nelson empathized with others who may find themselves in the same situation, noting that she’s seen it happen to other transfolk, “fat women who are owning it,” and interracial couples where the man is Asian.

 “Sometimes it feels unavoidable — like I should just space out and let them get it over with.
 I usually wear headphones or dark sunglasses and keep my hood up to kind of throw them off,” said Nelson.
 “One day, I tried to really dress down, and just went out in a baggy shirt and sweatpants, but that just encouraged them more.
 I got so many high fives for rejecting traditional femininity that my palm ached for a week.”